elijahdaniel/hacktoberfest/README.md

 * Make your changes (choose from 2 tasks below)
 * Commit and push (to your new branch)

+* Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo)
+* Wait for your PR review and merge approval!
+* __Star this repository__ if you had fun!

 ## Contributing
 ### 1. Add your name to the CONTRIBUTORS.md file using the below convention: